cosmwasm-by-example/cosmwasm-by-example.github.io/content/contributing.md

 title = "Contributing to this website"
 +++

+Repository to contribute in: (abhinavmir/cosmwasm-by-example)[https://github.com/AbhinavMir/cosmwasm-by-example]

 The website aims to be open source and quick to launch.
 We use [Hugo](https://gethugo.io) { is super easy to install! } to generate the website.
 The website is deployed via Vercel from the build repository.
-To see open issues, head over to [issues]() and filter by tag.
-Refer to the template [here]().
+To see open issues, head over to [issues](https://github.com/AbhinavMir/cosmwasm-by-example/issues) and filter by tag.
+Refer to the template [here](./template).

 Here is how you contribute, clone the repository and create a file in `contents/post` with the following sections at minimum: `content.rs`, `msg.rs` and `state.rs` - throw in a README for better readability if you're feeling generous.
 Add in your content as needed.